The Hilltopper Classic

 A few things I love to see in round: Impact calc- it is the most important thing to me; please weigh & please tell me how to vote so I don’t have to intervene in any capacity.
 I also like to see super high respect for your opponent.
 This is such an underrated part of PF that is not nearly as present in LD or Policy, and it totally should be.

 A few things I hate in rounds: Swearing- This seems like an obvious one, but is lacks professionalism if it is not needed to actually make the points.
 "Stealing" prep- if you need prep take it, don't make me sit for 35 seconds and then tell me you're taking prep.
 Veteran debaters being overly hard on novices- we want to keep them in the activity, don't discourage them by running super dense over the top arguments- you will probably win if you just run a standard argument simply by being more experienced.
 Finally- straight theory arguments- its done to death, and isn't really making either debater better.
 I will still pick you up if it wins, but I would prefer to see more educational rounds.
+Last thing: if you run a "fairness" argument that you couldn't prep against your opponent and then you have a case against your opponent, expect me to completely drop your fairness argument.
+You just proved that you lied about the fairness.

 Preferences: I do not like any tricks or unprofessional behavior in round.
 I prefer not to hear teams talking to each other while their opponents are presenting, as it is distracting to me as a judge.
 Open speeches are a no-go.
 If you don't have your own stuff ready, then take prep time.
 If you're out of prep time, organize yourself better next time.